danny-delatorre/final_project_repo/README.md

 The original dataset was created by Harrison, D. and Rubinfeld, D.L., and was taken from the StatLib library, which is maintained at Carnegie Mellon University.

-Given the sources disclosed when using the describe method, it can be assumed that this data originates from Boston housing-price data from 1978-1980.
-We will be using this Boston housing-price data for our machine learning project and will try and dive into linear regression problems.
+Given the sources disclosed when using the describe method, it can be assumed that this data was gathered from Boston housing-price data collected within the years of 1978-1992.